-Future should also continue to evaluate the influence of officers’ perceptions that negatively-valenced media makes police work more dangerous on various facets of officer health and well-being.
+Future research should also continue to evaluate the influence of officers’ perceptions that negatively-valenced media makes police work more dangerous on various facets of officer health and well-being.
 As the perception of danger on the job has been linked to negative affective and behavioral consequences, potential downstream effects of this aspect of unfavorable coverage of police activity, as well as potential buffers for these effects, should be evaluated.

-This study represents an important first step in better understaning factors that fforts to promote active coping mechanisms in individuals more susceptible to the impact of negative media, such as those higher in neuroticism
+This study represents an important first step in better understanding factors that have been (anecdotally) reported concerning the effects of negative media on officers’ mood.
+This is a necessary step in establishing targeted interventions to minimize the influence of negative media in applied settings.
+Indeed, the present study highlights in particular the potential benefit of efforts to promote active coping mechanisms in individuals more susceptible to the impact of negative media, such as those higher in neuroticism.

 References